Lifeguard / Swim Instructor Training

 You can use the LIFE program credit towards Lifeguard training.
 The SCRD LIFE application can take up to two weeks to process and must be in place on your account before you register.

+We just finished recruiting new lifeguards and are in the midst of hiring new staff.
+Please check our careers page frequently for the next recruitment period.
 Lifeguard training is an investment in specialized skills which are in high demand.
 The starting wage is $27.23 per hour.
 If you are a high school student, Lifeguard Certification is worth two high school credits.

 Stay tuned!
 Lifeguard Training in Fall 2025 and Winter 2026

 If you enjoy working with people and love the idea of teaching swimming skills that can last a lifetime, this could be the perfect fit for you!
+Please check back for information about future Swim Instructor Courses.
+We usually offer this program in the summer.

 Swim Instructors are responsible for teaching and evaluating candidates participating in the Swim for Life – Learn to Swim program.